 - The keys of “St. Peter,” the catholic mass, the Virgin Mary as Mother of God, and other non-Christian teachings are found in embryonic form in the Latin Vulgate.

 - Tyndale studied the original Hebrew and/or Greek of the biblical text and then looked at the ancient translations in Greek and Latin—the Septuagint and the Vulgate—for help.
 [BYU]

 - In 1611, the King James Version (KJV) was completed.
 The new English Bible intended to end all translations and settle the incongruence of earlier translations.

 - KJV had various sources, mainly from Hebrew and Greek texts, including Willliam Tyndale’s first English Bible translation in 1536.

 - Since England broke from Rome, the KJV was spared from destruction.
 It became the standard Bible of the reformation movement.

 The word Protestant used by the Vatican as a slur against the Reformed Christians.

-After King Henry VIII died, Edward VI succeeded and ruled for only six years.
-He was succeeded by Henry’s daughter from her first marriage, Mary I, who reversed the English Reformation back to Catholicism.
+King Henry VIII succeeded Edward VI but ruled for only six years.
+He was succeeded by Henry’s daughter from her first marriage with Queen Catherine, Mary I. Queen Mary reversed the English Reformation back to Catholicism.

-She was succeeded by Queen Elizabeth I in 1558.
-Elizabeth was the daughter of Anne Boleyn, who restored Protestantism for good in England.
-She faced the counter-reformation from the Puritans.
+Queen Elizabeth succeeded Queen Mary in 1558.
+She was the daughter of Henry and Anne Boleyn, who restored Protestantism for good.
+Elizabeth was challenged by the counter-protestant Reformation led by the Puritans.